2023 Pegasus World Cup Betting Guide

-There are no federal US gambling laws banning access to such sites, and only two states – Washington and Connecticut – have local mandates barring online gambling (though these are historically unenforced and all top-rated online racebooks will accept members from both states at 18 and up).
+There are no federal US gambling laws banning access to such sites, and only Washington has local mandates barring online gambling (though these are historically unenforced and all top-rated online racebooks will accept members from both states at 18 and up).

 The Following Pegasus horse race odds are available from the top three international online racebooks.
 However, because the final field is not yet set (and there could be late scratches, DQs, and replacement horses announced leading up to the event), you’ll see that different sites don’t just have different odds, but they also have different lineups for the race itself.